DavidRooney/DevToolShed/README.md

 * [Trello](https://trello.com/home) - A free service and online tool for managing and organizing projects.
 Makes use of "boards" to promote an agile approach collaboration between members of a board.
 [Pricing](https://trello.com/pricing) is free but offers a business version for $8.33 pcm (integrates with other online apps e.g. dropbox, github, mailchimp, slack) and an Enterprise version for $20.83 pcm.
 * [Mailchimp](http://mailchimp.com/) - Email automation service.
 [Pricing](http://mailchimp.com/pricing/) is Free from up to 2000 subscribers and 12,000 emails pcm, to £18.19 pcm for 2000 subscribers and unlimited emails pcm.
 There is also a pay-as-you-go option.
 * [InVision](https://www.invisionapp.com/) - Design prototyping online tool. can be used to create website, mobile and tablet interactive designs.
 [Pricing](https://www.invisionapp.com/plans) is free for 1 prototype, $15 pcm for 3 and $99 pcm for unlimited.
+* [Adobe XD](http://www.adobe.com/uk/products/experience-design.html#x) - Prototyping software currently in "Preview" mode so not yet available.
+Also not available on Windows yet but worth keeping an eye on as it seems like it could be the best prototyping service out there.
 * [Zeplin](https://zeplin.io) - Another sesign prototyping online tool. can be used to create website, mobile and tablet interactive designs.
 [Pricing](https://zeplin.io/pricing.html) is free for 1 prototype, $15 pcm for 3 and $100 pcm for unlimited.
 * [Salesforce](http://www.salesforce.com/uk/) - CRM solution
 * [Exceptionless](https://exceptionless.com/) - An Error logging service that is easy to implement with .NET code.
 It can track errors that occur in detail the stack trace and how to recreate the error.
 [Pricing](https://exceptionless.com/pricing/) is free for a single user on a single project, and then ranging from $15 to $500 depending on users and projects.